I have questions about a floodplain, who do I contact?

 Who do I need to see about getting a street light repaired or a new one installed?

 Street lights in the City of Waxahachie are installed and maintained by Oncor.
-Please contact their customer service department at (888) 313-4747 or https://www.oncorstreetlight.com for street light repairs.
-To request a new light to be installed, the
+Please contact their customer service department at (888) 313-4747 or https://www.oncorstreetlight.com for street light repairs or getting a new light installed.

 I have a pothole, how do I get it repaired?